 |EAST FLORIDA (Madison County, east and south)|

-Forest Stewardship Tour at Simons Tree Farm, property of Bob and Erika Simons, Alachua County.
+Forest Stewardship Tour at Simons Tree Farm, property of Bob and Erika Simons (link to pdf flier), Alachua County.
 Longleaf pine forest restoration, conservation easement on Santa Fe River.
 Free, walking tour, lunch included.
-Details and registration online: http://fsp-tour042414.eventbrite.com/
+This tour is full.